How does the Global Sustainable Tourism Council (GSTC) function, and how does it support the global travel industry?

 Then spending some time on operational issues – communicating with the GSTC staff (CEO, Operations Manager, Membership Coordinator, etc.), planning webinars, communicating with certification bodies and leading technical upgrades of the GSTC website (I used to be a programmer and a technician of communication systems in the past).

-Then I joined a roundtable on ‘Reducing Plastic Waste in the Hospitality Industry’ hosted by UNEP and attended by a number of GSTC Members.
+Then I joined a roundtable on ‘Reducing Plastic Waste in the Hospitality Industry’ hosted by UNEP and attended by several GSTC Members.
 As mentioned above, GSTC’s membership is crucial, and GSTC Members set an example and promote the industry to adhere to sustainability standards.

 As I also manage all of the communication aspects of GSTC (including branding, social media and newsletters, internal communication, and website design and maintenance), I spent the evening preparing the GSTC monthly newsletter that is sent to thousands of followers.